backdrop-contrib/axioma/README.md

 Minimalistic elegant theme with Color module support.
 Designed to be a frame for intricate visual content, to showcase artist's or photographer's work.
-Despite austere color palette the theme offers enough color customisation capabilities.
+Despite austere color palette the theme offers decent color customisation capabilities.

 Features:
 - Customisable and mobile friendly header menu.